 - Events ×

-The Microbiology Society Annual Conference 2019 took place in Belfast from 8-11 April and welcomed over 1,300 delegates from around the world.
-We've turned to Twitter to look at some of the highlights of the Conference.
+The Federation of Infection Societies Conference 2019 (FIS 2019) took place at the EICC, Edinburgh, UK on 11–14 November.
+We've turned to Twitter to look at some of the highlights of the conference.